 Terrestrial Planet Formation

 Astronomers theorize that the very early solar system formed as a ring of materials surrounding the sun.
 Heavier elements such as iron and nickel condensed relatively close to the sun, whereas substances such as hydrogen, methane and water condensed in colder regions farther out.
-The terrestrial planets formed as clumps of rock and heavy elements from the inner ring of materials accumulated due to gravitational attraction; in a similar way, the outer band of gaseous substances produced the outer planets.
+These rocky planets formed as clumps of debris and heavy elements from the inner ring of materials accumulated due to gravitational attraction; in a similar way, the outer band of gaseous substances produced the outer planets.

 Compared to the four gas giant planets that make up the outer solar system, the inner planets all have diminutive sizes.
 Of the four, Earth is the largest, with a diameter of 6,378 kilometers (3,963 miles) at the equator.
 Venus is a close second at 6,051 kilometers (3,760 miles).
 Mars is much smaller with a 3,396-kilometer (2,110-mile) diameter, and Mercury is the smallest terrestrial planet, measuring 2,439 kilometers (1,516 miles) across.